qooxdoo/documentation/6.0/development/cli/packages.md

 otherwise go unnoticed.

 The command takes care of incrementing the version of your application.
-By default, the patch version number is increased, but you can choose among the release types stated above.
-The command will then commit the version bump and push it to the master branch before releasing the new version.
+By default, the "patch" version number is increased.
+If you add a new feature, use `--type=minor`, if your code is backwards-incompatible because of a breaking change, use `--type=major`.
+The command will figure out the correct next version, commit the version bump and push it to the master branch before releasing the new version.
+However, you can also override this mechanism and determine the version manually, by using `--use-version=x.y.z`.

+The command is interactive: it will prompt you the enter the necessary information and will ask for a confirmation before doing anything definitive.
+To be absolutely sure, you can also do a `--dry-run` first.
+In contrast, if you know what you are doing, you can provide all necessary information on the command line and tell the command to be `--noninteractive`.

+> Before releasing a package, it is important to think about compatibility with previous qooxdoo versions.
+If you upgrade your qooxdoo version to a new breaking (major) release, for example from 7.1.3 to 8.0.0, and this dependency is simply copied into the `requires.@qooxdoo/framework` key of `Manifest.json`, `qx package list` will no longer show this package to applications that use previous versions of qooxdoo, because it is considered incompatible.
+This is why, by default, `qx package publish` will add the the new major version to the range rather than replace the previous one.
+However, if your package relies on a new feature or has been modified to work with a breaking change in the new qooxdoo version, making it incompatible with a previous one, you need to add the `--breaking` option.
+This will make the new qooxdoo version a strict dependency and remove the compatibility with earlier versions.

 ### How to get your package listed

 - The repository **must** have a
   [GitHub topic](https://help.github.com/articles/about-topics/)
-  `Qooxdoo-package` in order to be found and listed.
+  `qooxdoo-package` in order to be found and listed.

 - The tool will only show **[releases](https://help.github.com/articles/about-releases/)** .
 The